 As the fine weather here in southern Ontario hastens the blooming of spring flowers and broadens our smiles, we write to you today with an update on recent progress with the Fallbrook campaign.

 In our last note we mentioned that Wayne and I had met with Ted Arnott, MPP, and that he had committed to meet with Credit Valley Conservation senior personnel to discuss the Fallbrook matter.
 On May 8th, Mr. Arnott will get together with Rae Horst, Chief Administrative Officer of CVC, at their Mississauga headquarters.
 We will endeavour to get an update on the outcome of that session immediately thereafter, and will share our news with you just as soon as we can.
-We are optimistic that Mr. Arnott may be able to dent the armour a little bit.
+We are optimistic that Mr. Arnott may be able to be a persuasive influence on them.

 Last Tuesday, members of our team met with senior Heritage Department staff at the Ministry of Culture in Toronto.
 Attendees included Dan Schneider (Senior Policy Advisor; he was quoted in the STAR story), Michael Johnson and Tamara Anson-Cartwright of the Ministry, Tom Murison (heritage expert), Michael Vaughan (whose family purchased the property from the McKays in 1943 and sold it to CVC in 1973), Rollo Myers (Ontario Architecture Conservancy), Wayne, Sandy and myself.
 From our description of the findings and information about the house we have amassed thus far, the Ministry reps felt that the house was deserving of serious consideration for 'designation'.
 Additionally, the Ontario Architecture Conservancy will contract Mr. Murison to prepare a report on the Fallbrook dwelling; this document will be instrumental in backing our demand(s) to Heritage Halton Hills that the homestead be reclassified on the heritage register as a 'designated structure'.
 'Designation' is critical at this stage, as CVC will be prevented from demolishing / deconstructing the building with this label in place.
 In all, the dialogue with the Ministry was positive, and we formed a new liaison that will be fruitful down the road.